paulross/TotalDepth/docs/source/glossary.rst

 		See :term:`Explicitly Formatted Logical Record`.

 	Explicitly Formatted Logical Record
 		This is an internally complete, self-describing record.
+See also :term:`RP66V1.Explicitly Formatted Logical Record`

 	IFLR
 	Indirectly Formatted Logical Record
 		This is a Logical Record whose format is only completely described by another EFLR.
-The EFLR that describes an IFLR might be identified formally; for example by a specific reference to an EFLR (as in RP66) or informally; by some heuristic (as in LIS) such as "the immediately prior Logical Record that is type 64 i.e. a :term:`Data Format Specification Record` ".
+The EFLR that describes an IFLR might be identified formally; for example by a specific reference to an EFLR (as in RP66) or informally; by some heuristic (as in LIS) such as "the immediately prior Logical Record that is type 64 i.e. a :term:`Data Format Specification Record`.
+See also :term:`RP66V1.Indirectly Formatted Logical Record`

 	DFSR
 		See :term:`Data Format Specification Record`